20 week pregnancy ultrasound scan: here's what to expect

 Do I have to have the 20-week scan?
 Is it safe?

 Ultrasound scans use high-frequency sound waves to capture a picture of your baby inside your womb.
 There are no known risks, either to you or to your baby, from having a pregnancy ultrasound scan in a professional health setting, such as the NHS.¹²³

 You can, however, choose not to have any pregnancy scan, if you don't want to.4

-What exactly does the scan check for?
+What exactly does the 20-week scan check?

 This scan looks in detail at your baby's:

 - Head and brain, to check size and shape.
 Your baby's head circumference will be measured, and their face checked for signs of a cleft lip.